Abington, Massachusetts: Government

 On the national level, Abington is a part of Massachusetts's 8th congressional district, and is represented by Stephen Lynch.
 The state's senior (Class II) member of the United States Senate, elected in 2012, is Elizabeth Warren.
-The junior (Class I) senator, elected in 2013, is Edward Markey.
+The junior (Class I) senator, elected in 2013, is Ed Markey.

 On the state level, Abington is represented in the Massachusetts House of Representatives as a part of the Seventh Plymouth district, which includes the towns of East Bridgewater and Whitman.
 The Seventh Plymouth district is represented by Republican Alyson Sullivan.
 The town is represented in the Massachusetts Senate by John Keenan, as a part of the Norfolk and Plymouth District, which includes Holbrook, Quincy, Rockland and part of Braintree.
 The town is patrolled by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Abington is governed by the open town meeting form of government, and is led by a town manager and a board of selectmen.
 The town operates its own police and fire department, with firehouses located in the north and south of town along Route 18.
 There are two post offices in town, on Route 123 east of Route 18 and on Route 58 north of Route Route 139.
 The Abington Public Library, a member of the Old Colony Library Network, is located adjacent to the town hall, both of which opened in 1997 across from the high school.
 The town operates a park, Island Grove Park, located in the southeast of town.
-The current Board of Selectmen as of April 2021 includes Kevin DiMarzio (Chairman), Timothy Chapin (Vice-chairman), Michael Kolodziej, Alex Bezanson, and Alexander Hagerty.
+The current Board of Selectmen as of January 2024 includes Kevin Donovan; Chair, Timothy Chapin; Vice-Chair, Kevin DiMarzio, and Gavin Stapleton.

 Education

-The Abington School district consists of 2 elementary schools, one middle school, and one high school.
+The Abington School district consists of two elementary schools, one middle school, and one high school.
 Beaver Brook Elementary serves grades K–2, and Woodsdale Elementary serves grades 3–4.
 Abington Middle school serves grades 5–8, and Abington High School serves grades 9–12.
-Outside of the Abington school district is Saint Bridget School, it school serves students from years K-8.
+Outside of the Abington school district is Saint Bridget School; it school serves students from years K-8.

 Transportation

 There are two main north–south routes through town, Route 18 and Route 58, the latter terminating at the former just a 0.5 mi north of the town line.
 Route 123 and Route 139 run east to west through the town, with Route 139 being the more northern route.
 There is no freeway access to town; the town is located between Route 24 and Route 3.

-The former Old Colony Railroad line runs through the eastern part of town, and is currently used as a part of the Plymouth-Kingston route of the MBTA's commuter rail line.
-There is a stop in Abington, just southwest of the intersection of Routes 123 and 58.
-A spur off the line formerly went into the town of Rockland; that spur is now abandoned.
-There is no air service in the town; the nearest national and international air service can be found at Logan International Airport in Boston.
+The town has one MBTA Commuter Rail station – Abington station on the Kingston Line.
+The nearest national and international air service can be found at Logan International Airport in Boston.